Mayuresh-22/jalyoddhe/README.md

   - services/Tiler.py
   - services/Model.py
   - services/InferencePipeline.py
-- Heavy compute runs through Modal serverless infrastructure
+- Heavy compute runs through the Modal serverless infrastructure

+## ML model
+If you are looking to train ResNet50 with attention pooling, use this [training code](https://github.com/Mayuresh-22/jalyoddhe/tree/main/models/multilabel_classification).
+Clone the repo on Google Colab, and you'll be good to go.
+**For pre-trained model, email us at:** [mayureshchoudhary22@gmail.com](mailto:mayureshchoudhary22@gmail.com)

 ## Quick Start (High-Level)
 ### 1. Clone the Repository